-Name (please print): Student ID #: Cohort: The University of New Mexico Department of that I receive the vaccinations required for all patients/clients, workforce, and community. setting, I may place myself and others at risk Therefore, I agree to abide by any policy regard University of New Mexico and/or any off-site practice.
-Accommodations include, but are nesessions.
-I Clinical Students to protect I acknowledge that because for infectious diseases if I a arding accommodations put e agency in which I have be et not only myself, but our e I work in a health care am not immunized.
-It forth to me by the een placed for clinical Furthermore, I understand that the use of accessory to provide certain speech and language therapy required clinical clock hours.
-I acknowledge placement in required clinical rotations, and to successfully assigned to required clinical pulacements and obtain the required clinical clinical clinical engages requirements, and therefore graduate. that the use of accommoda the program cannot guara lacements.
-The inability to y ability to obtain those ations may impact my antee that I will be be assigned to clinical Please check below to be considered for an e exemption: Request for exemption for medical control from your medical provider.
-Please attach do • Request for exemption for religious bel exemption requires documentation for your reform prior to submission. - • Personal or philosophical be liefs do not qualify for an exemption.
-Please list the immunization(s) for which you wish to be considered for an exemption:
+Name (please print): Student ID #: Cohort: The University of New Mexico Department of Sthat I receive the vaccinations required for all Cl patients/clients, workforce, and community.
+I ac setting, I may place myself and others at risk for Therefore, I agree to abide by any policy regardi University of New Mexico and/or any off-site as practice.
+Accommodations include, but are not lissessions. linical Students to protect not onle knowledge that because I work is infectious diseases if I am not in accommodations put forth to gency in which I have been place y myself, but our n a health care nmunized. me by the d for clinical Furthermore, I understand that the use of accompany to provide certain speech and language therapies required clinical clock hours.
+I acknowledge that placement in required clinical rotations, and the successfully assigned to required clinical placements and obtain the required clinical clock degree requirements, and therefore graduate. s, thereby eliminating my ability t the use of accommodations may program cannot guarantee that ements.
+The inability to be assig to obtain those y impact my at I will be ned to clinical Please check below to be considered for an exer mption: Request for exemption for medical contrain from your medical provider.
+Please attach documents Request for exemption for religious beliefs exemption requires documentation for your religiorm prior to submission.
+Personal or philosophical belief Please list the immunization(s) for which you wi

 Once assigned to a clinical placement, the Clinical Supervisors of those with approved exemptions will be notified of this agreement and will be responsible for monitoring accommodation compliance.

 I understand my continuation in the Master's in Speech Language Pathology program depends on the truthfulness of the information I have provided.
 I have read and fully understand the information on this exemption form.

-Signature REOUIRED: Date: exemptions will be notified of this agreement and will be responsible for monitoring the truthfulness of the information I have exemptions will be notified of this agree 1
+Signature REOUIRED: Date: Signature REQUIRED: Date •